dashiellmassey/dashiellmassey.github.io/_pages/equity.md

 <h2> Social networks and the "hidden curriculum" </h2>

-<p> A through line across the diversity, equity, and inclusion (DEI) initiatives that I have participated in is my longstanding
+<p> A thread connecting the diversity, equity, and inclusion (DEI) initiatives that I have participated in is my longstanding
 interest in how socially-segregated interpersonal networks create persistent barriers to equity, even when institutions have the best of intentions.
 In other words:</p>

 <p style="text-align:center;">